Hugh Pollard (intelligence officer): World War I

 When World War I broke out Pollard was mobilised as officer of despatch riders in London, and in November 1914 he was seconded to the Intelligence Corps as a staff lieutenant.
 Pollard served during both the First Battle of Ypres and Second Battle of Ypres, both bloody and strategically inconclusive.
 Blown off his motorcycle and wounded, he was invalided home, and granted five months home leave to recuperate.
 During this time he worked for his new father-in-law, James Gibbons, at his engineering factory in Wolverhampton managing the production of hand grenades.
 He continued to write, producing The Story of Ypres, a well-received account of the battles.

-At around this time Pollard began his propaganda-writing career for Wellington House, by inventing a “Phantom Russian Army” which was allegedly travelling by train from Scotland to support the British Expeditionary Force; a story which was even given credence by The New York Times.
-Pollard also invented an anti-German atrocity propaganda story about “corpse factories”, in which the Government of the Second Reich was said to be melting down corpses to make margarine.
+At around this time Pollard began his propaganda-writing career for Wellington House, by inventing a "Phantom Russian Army" which was allegedly travelling by train from Scotland to support the British Expeditionary Force; a story which was even given credence by The New York Times.
+Pollard also invented an anti-German atrocity propaganda story about "corpse factories", in which the German government was said to be melting down corpses to make margarine.
 As a result of his creativity, Pollard found himself recruited by MI7.

 By this time Pollard had become a noted firearms expert, and in 1917 he published another book: The Book of the Pistol and Revolver.

-Ireland 1919–1921
+Ireland (1919–1921)

 After the War, Pollard was sent to Dublin Castle in Ireland as an Intelligence officer.
 During the Irish War of Independence (1919–1921), Pollard was Press Officer of the Information Section of the Royal Irish Constabulary (RIC).
 Together with the Section secretary, Captain William Darling, he produced the Weekly Summary, a weekly newspaper distributed to the police forces in Ireland.

 He was also directly involved in two particularly bungled attempts at 'black propaganda'.
 One was the attempt to produce and distribute a fake version of the Irish Bulletin, the gazette of the Irish Republicans.
 The fraud was quickly exposed and the reliability of information emanating from Crown sources in Ireland severely damaged.
 A second incident involved the bizarre attempt to fake a military engagement in County Kerry (reported as the 'Battle of Tralee').
 The press-release included photographs of the purported scene of the battle.
 These were republished in a number of Irish and English papers before the actual location was identified as Vico Road in Dalkey, a quiet seaside Dublin suburb.
 The entire event had been staged by Pollard and Captain Garro-Jones, a colleague of Major Cecil Street, and was without foundation.
 In December 1920 in the House of Commons, the British government denied any knowledge of these pictures or the circumstances in which they were produced.

 Following the Anglo-Irish Treaty, Pollard recorded his interpretation of the history of Irish nationalist organisations in Secret Societies of Ireland, Their Rise and Progress.
 He alleged that the Lord Mayor of Cork, Tomás Mac Curtain, had been assassinated by the Irish Republican Brotherhood (IRB), rather than by forces acting for the British Crown.